Is Your Facebook Account Killing Your Website?

 Find a way to post quickly to your site.
 The easiest way is to use web software like WordPress, a highly respected and easy system to use.

-WordPress can be updated by smartphone app, email or the normal “back-end” admin page (Page updates on WordPress are about as easy as Facebook updates).
+WordPress can be updated by the smartphone app, email or the normal “back-end” admin page (Page updates on WordPress are about as easy as Facebook updates).

 Does your system update easily?
 If not, how can you fix that?
 Use a template?
 Another workflow?
 Find out!